Our COVID-19 Measures

 Combined with the above measures, we believe we are in good shape to withstand the challenges resulting from coronavirus.
 As well as ensuring business continuity, the most important factors for us are the health of our employees and ensuring that they can care for their children and families.

-For more on our financial results 2019 click here.
+For more information on our financial results 2020 click here.

 Our system engineers are still working in the test lab and the integration hall, ensuring to keep the necessary distance.